TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/SelectTreeConfig.rst

       Additionally, each value used in `startingPoints` may be fed from a site configuration by using the `###SITE:###` syntax.

-      This property can also be set by page TSconfig, see :ref:`pagetsconfigtceformconfigtreeconfig`
+      This property can also be set by page TSconfig, see :ref:`t3tsconfig:pagetsconfigtceformconfigtreeconfig`

       Example: